COMBUS-Repo/.github/COMBUS C++ Style Guide.md

 ## C++ Version and Compilation

 * The following guide has been created to provide a useful navigational tool for developing concise, readable, reproducible and - most importantly - safe and bug-prone code.
-Almost all issues of model output encountered over the last 5 years of COMBUS C++ development can be *directly* attributed to simple bugs, derived from notation and obscure data type declarations.
+Almost all issues of COMBUS model outputs encountered over the last 5 years of C++ (and VBA, python, bash, etc.) development can be *directly* attributed to simple bugs, derived from notation and obscure data type declarations.
 Instances where incorrect COMBUS model outputs were caused by mathematical design faults have been the exception to this rule.
 An effort should be made by COMBUS programmers to follow the following paradigms, even if implementation is notably more time consuming

 *  COMBUS C++ programming is done through Visual Studio 2022 (pending further releases).
 All newly made projects should be created via the COMBUS C++ template (preloaded on all current COMBUS development computers).
-For new systems, located the template found in "**R:/COMBUS C++ Project.zip**" and copy into the Visual Studio template folder
+For new systems, locate the template found in "**R:/COMBUS C++ Project.zip**" and copy into the Visual Studio template folder

 * The COMBUS C++ template is setup to use the C++20 standard with the following noteworthy compilation options:
 	* -Werror enabled for release mode, disabled for debug mode